yijiasu-crypto/kitten-swap/README.md

 Currently, KittenSwap supports swapping from Uniswap and Sushiswap.
 More DEX and swapping protocols can be added by implementing and deploying more adapters.

+### 0. Getting Started

+Before using KittenSwap, you will need some Kovan ETH.
+Get some free by following instructions here: https://faucet.kovan.network/

+1. Wrap some ETH to WETH.
+KittenSwap only supports token inputs.
+Use any DEX to do the wrapping.
+Go to https://app.uniswap.org/ and:
+	* Use Kovan network
+	* Select ETH -> WETH pair.
+	* Don't wrap all your ETH balance otherwise you won't have balance for paying the gas fee
+2. Go back to KittenSwap and use any token pair to swap.
+If you see 0 WETH balance after wrapping, do a page refresh.
+3. After performing a swap, your transaction should be able to inspect on Etherscan.

 ### 1. How it works